Free Case Evaluations. 97.4% Success. (323) 782-0535

 Can I Sue My Employer After a Work Injury?

-Generally, employees cannot sue their employers for work-related injuries that happened on-the-job, including injuries cased by slip and fall accidents.
-However, it is important to remember that there are exceptions.
-Workers' compensation laws in California require employers to pay for employee injuries regardless of who was at fault.
+Due to California law outlining the "exclusive remedy" for work injuries, employees cannot sue their employers for work-related injuries that happened on-the-job unless the injuries occurred in relatively unusual circumstances.
+Workers' compensation laws in California require employers to pay for employee injuries and deaths regardless of who was at fault.
 In return, employers are immune from personal injury lawsuits from workers in a majority of situations.
 There are still exceptions to this rule and there are scenarios in which injured workers can hold their employers accountable for their damages and losses.

 Key Points - Table of Contents